-- has refused an offer of "reasonable alternative employment" with the employer;
+- have refused an offer of "reasonable alternative employment" with the employer;

-- has refused "reasonable alternative employment" that is available to the employee through a seniority system;
+- have refused "reasonable alternative employment" that is available to the employee through a seniority system;

-- has their employment severed and retires on a full pension recognizing all years of service that would have been worked in the normal course.
+- have their employment severed and retires on a full pension recognizing all years of service that would have been worked in the normal course.
 (Canada Pension Plan benefits do not qualify.);

-- has their employment severed because of a permanent closure of all or part of the employer's business that the employer can show was caused by the economic effects of a strike;
+- have their employment severed because of a permanent closure of all or part of the employer's business that the employer can show was caused by the economic effects of a strike;

-- is employed in construction, including employees who are working off-site and who are commonly associated in work or collective bargaining with employees who work at the construction site;
+- are employed in construction, including employees who are working off-site and who are commonly associated in work or collective bargaining with employees who work at the construction site;

-- is employed in the on-site maintenance of buildings, structures, roads, sewers, pipelines, mains, tunnels or other works;
+- are employed in the on-site maintenance of buildings, structures, roads, sewers, pipelines, mains, tunnels or other works;

-- is guilty of wilful misconduct, disobedience or wilful neglect of duty that is not trivial and was not condoned by the employer; or
+- are guilty of wilful misconduct, disobedience or wilful neglect of duty that is not trivial and was not condoned by the employer; or

 A "recall right" is the right of an employee on layoff to be called back to work by their employer under a term or condition of employment.
 If an employee is entitled to both termination pay--because of a layoff of 35 weeks or more--and severance pay, they must make the same choice for both.
 Please refer to "Recall rights" in the "Termination of employment" chapter.